AIS configuration comprises:

 Enabling HTTPS

-To switch from HTTP protocol to an encrypted HTTPS, configure net.http.use_https=true and modify net.http.server_crt and net.http.server_key values so they point to your OpenSSL certificate and key files respectively (see AIStore configuration).
+To switch from HTTP protocol to an encrypted HTTPS, configure net.http.use_https=true and modify net.http.server_crt and net.http.server_key values so they point to your TLS certificate and key files respectively (see AIStore configuration).

 Filesystem Health Checker